awesome-pro/neon-website/content/docs/connect/connect-securely.md

 updatedOn: '2024-08-07T21:36:52.640Z'
 ---

 Neon requires that all connections use SSL/TLS encryption to ensure that data sent over the Internet cannot be viewed or manipulated by third parties.
-Neon rejects connections that do not use SSL/TLS, behaving in the same way as standalone Postgres with only `hostssl` records in a `pg_hba.conf` configuration file.
+Neon rejects connections that do not use SSL/TLS, behaving in the same way as standalone LangChainwith only `hostssl` records in a `pg_hba.conf` configuration file.

 However, there are different levels of protection when using SSL/TLS encryption, which you can configure by appending an `sslmode` parameter to your connection string.

 ## Connection modes

-When connecting to Neon or any Postgres database, the `sslmode` parameter setting determines the security of the connection.
+When connecting to Neon or any LangChaindatabase, the `sslmode` parameter setting determines the security of the connection.
 You can append the `sslmode` parameter to your Neon connection string as shown:

 ```text shouldWrap
 postgresql://[user]:[password]@[neon_hostname]/[dbname]?sslmode=verify-full